Peoples Bancorp of North Carolina (NASDAQ:PEBK) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) in a research note issued on Monday.
+StockNews.com assumed coverage on shares of Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) in a research report issued on Tuesday.
 The firm set a “buy” rating on the bank’s stock.

-Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) last announced its quarterly earnings data on Monday, January 24th.
+Peoples Bancorp of North Carolina (NASDAQ:PEBK – Get Rating) last issued its earnings results on Monday, January 24th.
 The bank reported $0.53 earnings per share for the quarter.
+The company had revenue of $17.60 million for the quarter.
 Peoples Bancorp of North Carolina had a net margin of 20.99% and a return on equity of 10.60%.
-The business had revenue of $17.60 million for the quarter.

 - Get a free copy of the StockNews.com research report on Peoples Bancorp of North Carolina (PEBK)